accetone/awesome-mix/README.md

 We have a solution:
 1. turn off the shuffle mode in your player
-2. use shuffle package to compose your own awesome playlist
+2. use awesome mix module to compose your own playlist
 3. move brand new playlist to your player
 4. ...
 5. PROFIT!